waikho/MADS_Capstone/README.md

     .
     ├── .github                 # Github related files (e.g. CI/CD pipeline yml - a.k.a.
 Actions in github)
-    ├── app                     # The main application
-    ├── assets                  # static assets including diagrams or other media file ├── docs                    # Documentation files
+    ├── app                     # The data pipeline application ├── assets                  # static assets including diagrams or other media file ├── sample                  # Sample configuration files or sample scripts to help understand the data pipeline application
-    ├── sample                  # Sample configuration files or sample scripts to help understand the main application ├── schema                  # Database Schema Files
+    ├── schema                  # Database Schema Files
-    ├── scripts                 # Script files that is not part of the main applicaiton but neccessary to enable the pipeline (e.g. crontab)
-    └── README.md

-## Setup
+    ├── ML                      # Modules and Notebook Files for Meta-Labeling & the Triple Barrier Method ├── RL                      # Modules and Notebook Files for Reinforcement Learning └── README.md

+## Setting up the Data Collection Pipeline
 Before running the machine learning models, the data collection pipeline has to be set up to enable daily automatic update of stock data.
 Please follow the steps below.
 It is assumed that you have set up a Virtual Machine running Ubuntu v20 or above.

 ### 1. Install Postgres Server